Age of consent in the United States: Hawaii

 In the 1990s the age of consent was 14, the lowest in the United States.
 Avery Chumbley, a member of the Hawaiian Senate, had made efforts to raise the age of consent since 1996.
 The age of consent was changed to 16 by Act 1, House Bill 236, passed by the Legislature of Hawaii in 2001.

 Hawaii first established age of consent for contact/penetration as 10/14 years old in 1869 which lasted until 1912.
-The legal status from 1913-1924 is unclear, but by 1925 it was set to the higher numbers of 12/16.
+The legal status from 1913 to 1924 is unclear, but by 1925 it was set to the higher numbers of 12/16.
 In both sets of laws these penalties only penalized males contacting females.
 In 1974 the laws were changed to add the additional requirement that there was a "reckless infliction" of "serious" bodily harm.
 This requirement was removed in 1986 and the wording was changed to apply to persons of any gender, not only males.